Other settings

 Options:

-Use any positive value in milliseconds, such as 5000.
+Use a positive value in milliseconds from 1000 upwards, such as 5000.

 =0 is the default, where sleep mode is never triggered by inactivity